 We have offices in New Jersey located in Hoboken, Kearny, and Avon-by-the-Sea.
-Our lawyers are ready to listen to you.
-To schedule a free consultation, contact our law firm online or call our offices at:
+Our lawyers have helped clients throughout New Jersey and New York navigate divorce, and they are ready to do the same for you.
+To schedule a free consultation, contact our law firm online or call our lawyers at:

 Dividing Your Assets and Debts The Equitable Distribution of Property

 New Jersey is an equitable distribution state, which means that the court divides marital property fairly between the spouses.
 Keep in mind that equitable does not mean 50/50.
-A skilled divorce attorney can help the court understand you and your child's needs as assets are split.
+A skilled divorce attorney can help the court understand you and your child's needs as assets are split during divorce proceedings.